dalgwen/openhab-addons/bundles/org.openhab.automation.java223/README.md

 public class InjectBindingExample {

-    // inject something from a preset : protected @InjectBinding(preset = "RuleSupport", named = "automationManager") ScriptedAutomationManager automationManager;
+    // inject something from a preset : protected @InjectBinding(preset = "RuleSupport") ScriptedAutomationManager automationManager;
     // disable injection even if the field name should trigger it : protected @InjectBinding(enable = "false") ItemRegistry itemRegistry;
-    // name your variable as you wish : protected @InjectBinding(named = "itemRegistry") ItemRegistry otherVariableName;
+    // name your variable as you wish by using the named parameter : protected @InjectBinding(named = "itemRegistry") ItemRegistry otherVariableName;
     // make it mandatory (the script will not run if the value cannot be found).
 Note : mandatory = true is the default value when using the annotation. protected @InjectBinding(mandatory = true) ThingRegistry things;